Classical Heun observables and elliptic solvability: Applications

-{\it Remark}.
-The case when the Hamilton-Jacobi equation can be reduced to ``elliptic" form is wider than the case when time dynamics is elliptic.
-The Heun pencil approach can explain only the elliptic time dynamics.
+\begin{remark} The class of potentials for which the Hamilton--Jacobi equation admits an ``elliptic'' form is strictly larger than the class for which the \emph{time} dynamics is elliptic.
+The Heun pencil approach captures precisely the latter. \end{remark}

-\subsection{The Zhukovsky- Volterra gyrostat}
+\subsection{The Zhukovsky--Volterra gyrostat}